What is a Vibratome (Vibrating Microtome)?

 - Do I need a special embedding medium?

 - No wax or freezing is required.
-Tissues are often embedded in low-melting agarose to provide support during slicing.
-The agarose block is then mounted in a buffer tray such as ACSF or PBS.
+Tissues can be embedded in low-melting agarose to provide support during slicing, however the user should be conscious of the time to do this and whether the tissue will receive adequate oxygenation.
+The agarose block is then mounted in a buffer tray such as aCSF or PBS.
+Alternatively users mount the tissue and mount an agar bloack behind the tissue to provide additional support.

 - What buffer should I use during slicing?

-- Most neuroscience and live tissue applications use oxygenated artificial cerebrospinal fluid (ACSF).
+- Most neuroscience and live tissue applications use oxygenated artificial cerebrospinal fluid (aCSF).
 For fixed tissues, phosphate-buffered saline (PBS) is common.
 Buffer keeps tissue hydrated and stable.

 - Can vibratomes be used for fixed paraffin-embedded tissues?